stodo94/setupserver/README.md

 1) Microsoft Edge

 Furthermore the Windows Firewall can be disabled

+Since Version v0.0.4 the Script provides a self update function

 This Tool is very helpfull in a Windows Core Server Environment.
 But works also in the GUI based Installation